36 B2B questions to fall in love with

 From 36 love questions to 36 B2B relationship questions

-Perhaps you know the famous “36 questions to ask to fall in love”: questions that are so good that people feel connected faster.
-We wondered: does this principle work just as well in B2B?
-Provided you translate the questions to the context of your target audience, of course ...
+Perhaps you know the famous “36 questions to ask to fall in love”: questions that are so good that people feel more connected to each other.
+The results were remarkable: people fell in love again, marriages were saved, and the percentage of successful dates rose dramatically.
+So then we wondered: does this principle work just as well in B2B?
+Because the sometimes dramatically long B2B lead cycles could use a boost.
+That's why we're offering a lesson in B2B courtship!

 ‘Courting’ in B2B: from initial attention to collaboration